Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Amelia gave Chase a confused look.

-Amelia thought for a moment then put together the gag, chuckled, “That’s one word.”
+Amelia thought for a moment, chuckled, “That’s one word for him.”

 “Does he always move people like furniture?” she murmured.